courtiol/IsoriX/README.md

 install.packages("IsoriX")
 ```

-You can download and install the development version of IsoriX by typing:
+If you want the development version of IsoriX, you can  download and install it by typing:

 ```R
 devtools::install_github("courtiol/IsoriX_project/IsoriX")